karldw/second_year_paper/README.md

 # Cars in Alaska

+## Implementing Doudchenko and Imbens (2016)
+I'm going to apply what they call "Constrained Regression", which is like the original Abadie-Diamond-Hainmueller synthetic controls, but allowing a non-zero intercept.
+Think of allowing this non-zero intercept as avoiding picking states just to match the average size of the Alaska market and instead focusing on trends.
+Alternatively, this is like standard difference-in-differences, but allowing variable weights on the controls.
+I'm going to, in my preferred specification, maintain the "adding up" and "non-negativity" constraints, which say that the weight on the controls must be non-negative and sum to one.
+The weights are the solution to Doudchenko and Imbens' equation 5.6 (but allowing mu != 0).
+In alternative specifications, I can consider dropping these two constraints.
+(They require more data to estimate though.)

+To include covariates, they recommend "Prior to choosing the weights and possibly the intercept, we can regress the control outcomes on the pre-treatment variables and calculate the residuals.
+Then we use the residuals in the approaches discussed in the previous sections."

 ## Second draft to-dos:
 ### Michael and Thibault:
 - [ ] Discuss the PIH theory.
 "Under what conditions would we expect it to hold, and under what conditions would we expect it to fail?"